Male Infertility: Causes, Testing, and Integrative Treatment Options

 Several factors consistently contribute to why male infertility is underestimated:

 Together, these gaps leave many men without a clear understanding of what male infertility actually involves.
-Unlike many medical conditions, impaired fertility in men is not defined by a single symptom, diagnosis, or lab value—and it cannot be accurately assessed by assumptions alone.
+Unlike many medical conditions, impaired fertility in men is not defined by a single symptom, diagnosis, or lab value—and it cannot be accurately assessed through assumptions alone.

 What Male Infertility Actually Means (And Why Symptoms Are Often Silent)